 All students participating in any international program will be responsible for communication using their IUP e-mail address.
 Transfer of credits will be handled by the OIE and the Office of Transfer Services.
 All students will be responsible for following

 program-specific code of conduct as related to student behavior.
-Violations of this code may result in referral to IUP’s Office of Student Conduct.
+Violations of this code may result in referral to IUP’s Office of Student Support and Community Standards.

-All registration and financial issues will be handled by the appropriate IUP offices: OIE, Bursar, Accounts Payable, Accounts Receivable, Financial Aid, Registrar, Office of Extended Studies, and Foundation for IUP, as applicable.
+All registration and financial issues will be handled by the appropriate IUP offices: OIE, Student Billing, Accounts Payable, Accounts Receivable, Financial Aid, Registrar, Office of Extended Studies, and Foundation for IUP, as applicable.

 The OIE and the IUP Office of the Provost have final decision regarding application status and requirements.